Preparing Environmental Documents

 - See the SOP page for additional guidance related to the EIS process.

 Outstanding Achievement Award for Excellence in Environmental Document Preparation: FTA’s biennial Outstanding Achievement Award for Excellence in Environmental Document Preparation promotes efficient development of effective environmental documents by recognizing FTA-funded project environmental documents that are compliant with NEPA requirements, useful to the public and decision-makers, and developed through streamlined procedures that reduce paperwork and delay.

 Planning and Environmental Linkages: Planning and Environmental Linkages (PEL) is a collaborative and integrated approach to transportation decision-making that considers environmental, community, and economic goals early in the transportation planning process and uses that information to inform the environmental review process.
-Two FTA case studies showing PEL in action are the Port Authority Bus Terminal Replacement in New York and Project Connect in Austin, Texas.
+A FTA case study showing PEL in action is the Port Authority Bus Terminal Replacement in New York.
 See the FHWA PEL Program page, which contains joint FHWA/FTA resources, for additional information on implementing a PEL approach, including guidance materials, case studies, and webinars.